Pituitary Tumors Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Pituitary Tumors

 Having certain genetic conditions increases the risk of developing a pituitary tumor.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for pituitary tumors include having the following hereditary diseases:

 - Multiple endocrine neoplasia type 1 (MEN1) syndrome.